How to protect your family's documents with encryption

 What encryption actually means (no jargon, I promise)

-Now imagine you wrote that postcard in a code that only you and the recipient understand.
+Now imagine you wrote that postcard in a code that only certain people understand.
 Even if someone intercepts it, they just see gibberish.
 That's encryption.

-End-to-end encryption takes it one step further.
-It means the message gets scrambled on your device before it ever leaves, and it only gets unscrambled on the recipient's device.
-The company carrying the message never has the key.
+End-to-end encryption (E2EE).
+The strongest of the three.
+Your file gets scrambled on your device before it ever leaves, using a key only you (and people you grant access) hold.
+The company carrying the file never has the key.
 They couldn't read your stuff even if they wanted to, even if a court ordered them to, even if a hacker broke into every server they own.

-That's the difference.
-Regular encryption is like a locked mailbox where the post office has a spare key.
-End-to-end encryption is like a locked mailbox where only you and the person you're writing to have keys, and no spare exists.
+Regular at-rest encryption is like a locked mailbox where the post office has a spare key.
+End-to-end encryption is like a locked mailbox where only you and your chosen recipient have keys, and no spare exists.

 Why this matters for your most personal documents

 You might be thinking: "I'm not a spy.
 I'm not hiding anything.
-Why do I need this level of security?"
+Why do I need to think about this?"

 Fair question.
 Here's my answer.